Pedro Passos Coelho: Major policies

-The Portuguese Constitutional Court, with the praise of most unions and opposition party leaders, eventually rejected the equivalent to 20% of the government austerity policies proposed by Passos Coelho and his cabinet.
+The Portuguese Constitutional Court, with the praise of most unions and opposition party leaders, eventually rejected the equivalent to 20% of the government's austerity policies proposed by Passos Coelho and his cabinet.
 Most of the rejected proposals were related with labor market flexibility, public pensions' sustainability, civil servants' privileges and job cuts in the civil service.

 Criticism

 During his first year in cabinet, it became clear that the deep economic and financial crisis of Portugal would prompt several policy changes and increasing dissent over the cabinet's judgement.
-After an inaugural speech in which he promised, in the long run, to stabilize the economy, promote financial growth, employment and protect the ones who needed the most, he moved on to adopt deep austerity measures that, on the view of his detractors, within the first year of government, led to the exact opposite.
-High paying jobs and pensions were slashed while the lower ones were less affected.
+After an inaugural speech in which he promised, in the long run, to stabilise the economy, promote financial growth, employment, and protect those who needed the most, he moved on to adopt deep austerity measures that, in the view of his detractors, within the first year of government, led to the exact opposite.
+High-paying jobs and pensions were slashed while the lower ones were less affected.
 In addition, his government had earlier adopted a promoting stance on emigration, often advising the growing number of young unemployed people to leave the country.
 On 15 September 2012, Passos Coelho and his coalition government faced one of the biggest civil protests in the history of Portuguese democracy, where demands were made for solutions to be put in place.
 On 21 September 2012, while the Prime Minister and members of the cabinet were meeting with President Aníbal Cavaco Silva, a large number of citizens protested in front of the presidential house, the Belém Palace, some throwing bottles at security forces.